SamraAzizi/chess/README.md

 - Handles game logic, including piece selection, move validation, capturing pieces, and turn management.
 - Detects game over conditions and handles restarting the game.

-## Credits
-This game was developed using Python and Pygame.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact
-For any questions or feedback, please contact [your email or GitHub profile].